tetriseffect/Exosphere/tutorials/superusers/Git.md

 If at any time you get lost, don't panic!
 First of all, you can print your current location using `pwd` (print working directory.

 Try this. `pwd` will show where you are in the file tree in relation to “root”- which is the beginning and represented by a forward-slash `/`.
 The home directory is usually one or two steps beyond root.

+At any time you can clear the shell screen using the keyword `clear`, which will remove the mess (although you can still scroll up if you need to).

 ###Home `~` and Root`/`